Leicester Strike Late To Frustrate Man Utd - UrduPoint

 Leicester Strike Late To Frustrate Man Utd

-Slow starts had been a feature for Ole Gunnar Solskjaer's men on the road this season as they had won their previous six away league games despite conceding first.
+Slow starts had been a feature for United on the road this season as they had won their previous six away league games despite conceding first.

-However, this time it was the Red Devils who twice failed to hold onto the lead.
+However, this time it was the Red Devils who twice failed to hold onto the lead given to them by Marcus Rashford and Bruno Fernandes.

-Bruno Fernandes thought he had claimed another away win 11 minutes from time, but Jamie Vardy's predatory instincts kept Leicester one point and one place above United in the table as his shot deflected in off Tuanzebe.
+Harvey Barnes's thunderous strike levelled before half-time and Jamie Vardy's predatory instincts kept Leicester one point and one place above United in the table as his shot deflected in off Tuanzebe five minutes from time.

 Liverpool's lead at the top now stands at three points and Jurgen Klopp's men can move further clear when they host West Brom at Anfield on Sunday.